Identity & Access Management (IAM) in the Banking Industry

 1.1 Purpose

-This Identity & Access Management (IAM) framework is designed to establish standardized policies, procedures and controls for managing user access to various applications within any organization.
-The framework aims to ensure the confidentiality, integrity and availability of those applications while maintaining compliance with regulatory requirements.
+The purpose of the IAM framework is to establish standardized policies, procedures and controls for managing user access to various applications within an organization.
+By implementing the IAM framework, organizations can ensure the confidentiality, integrity and availability of their applications, thereby maintaining compliance with regulatory requirements.

 1.2 Scope

-This framework covers all aspects of user access, including onboarding, modifying, role-based access control, periodic reviews and offboarding, across all applications within an organization.
+The framework encompasses all aspects of user access management, including onboarding, role-based access control, periodic reviews and offboarding, across all applications within the organization.
+It applies to all employees, contractors and third-party vendors who require access to organizational resources.

 1.3 Objectives